Instructions and Advices for Authors

 Wien: Universitat für Bodenkultur.

 Reference linking is the most significant benefit of electronic publishing.
+It allows readers to extend their reading experience immensely.

 That is why it is important to pay close attention to the references.
+They should be cited completely, correctly and be properly structured.

 Graphical enclosures (maps, cartograms, schemes) should be delivered in .jpg, .bmp, .tif or .eps formats.
+Graphs should be delivered in MS Excel,

+including the source table.
 Tables should be provided in Word or MS Excel.
-Coloured photographs are
+Colour photographs are expected with a resolution suitable for web publishing.

 All enclosures have to be numbered, described and introducing the source.